MetaMask/delegation-framework/documents/CaveatEnforcers.md

 ## LogicalOrWrapperEnforcer Context Switching

 The `LogicalOrWrapperEnforcer` enables logical OR functionality between groups of enforcers, allowing flexibility in delegation constraints.
-However, it introduces an important architectural consideration: **context switching**.
+This enforcer is designed for a narrow set of use cases, and careful attention must be given when constructing caveats.
+The enforcer introduces an important architectural consideration: **context switching**.

 ### How Context Switching Works